dvsa/cvs-packages/packages/aws-utils/README.md

 There are two ways in which this package can/should be published:

+SHOULD:
 ###### Requires manual version bump via the PR

 - Upon merge into `main` branch, the package will be published via a GHA workflow.

+CAN:
+###### Requires manual version bump via the PR

+- If you are an authenticated member of the DVSA `npm` account, you can manually publish changes, although this is discouraged.
+---
 ### Using a package

 This suite of packages is intended to obfuscate logic in regards to offline running utilising `@aws-sdk/credentials-provider`.